syncfusion-content/maui-docs/MAUI/SunburstChart/Sunburst-Chart.md

 # Appearance in .NET MAUI Sunburst Chart

-The following code example gives you to customize the appearance of the sunburst chart.
+The appearance of the [SfSunburstChart]() can be customized by using Angle, Radius, Inner radius and Stroke, which allows for enriching the application.

 ## Angle